Rust async/await: Async executor

 4. The executor creates a new task from the closure and stores it in the new_tasks list.

-5. The executor returns back to main.
+5. The executor returns to main.

 Spawn an async task